flashback2k14/jira-activities/README.md

 ---

-This program has three required parameter and one optional parameter. **_The order is important._**
+This program has one required parameter and four optional parameter.

 The first parameter is the `--filepath` to the xml file that contains the result from the Jira activity feed.
 Because of permission issue we can not fetch directly the Jira activity feed.

 The second parameter is the `--start`.
 Mostly the start day of the working week.
+If it's not set then it's calculated from the `end` or from `Date.now()` if `end` is not present.

 The third parameter is the `--end`.
 Mostly the end day of the working week.
+If it's not set then it's calculated from the `Date.now()`.

 The fourth parameter is `--details`.
 To print out more details for each Jira ticket you worked on.

+The fifth parameter is `--verbose`.
+To print out the program arguments.

 ## Execution